Target objects define the scope of a rule and the endpoints to which a rule applies. An object can be one of the following:

 The name of a computer or mobile device defined in Active Directory.

 Computer names may be offered as autocompletions even if they are not presently running Traps.

 The Endpoint Security Manager does not support the following groups in Active Directory:

-Renaming any of these groups in Active Directory causes the ESM Console to present the group as an option to which you can apply policy, however, the renamed group is not supported.
+If you rename any of these groups in Active Directory, the ESM Console can present the group as an option to which you can apply policy, however, the renamed group is not supported.

 A subdivision within Active Directory into which you can place users, groups, computers, and other organizational units.

 A computer or mobile device on which the Traps agent is installed.
 The Endpoint Security Manager identifies existing endpoints by communication messages it receives from Traps agents.